cratstarc/opndrive/docs/development/project-structure.md

 # Project Structure

-This document provides a comprehensive overview of OpnDrive's project structure, designed to help developers understand the codebase organization and navigate the project efficiently.
+This document provides a comprehensive overview of Opndrive's project structure, designed to help developers understand the codebase organization and navigate the project efficiently.